Sri Lanka grinds to political halt amid parliamentary chaos

 Soon after his speech, Rajapaksa’s supporters poured on to the floor of parliament and disrupted proceedings.

-After a meeting with party leaders, the Speaker agreed to convene the next parliament session on Wednesday, media reported.
+After a meeting with party leaders, Jayasuriya agreed to convene the next parliament session on Wednesday, media reported.
+However, Wickremesinghe loyalists said there was no such agreement.

-Mahinda Samarasinghe, a Rajapaksa supporter, criticized the Speaker for inviting foreign envoys to witness the proceedings, saying he was trying to destroy the perception of parliament.
+Mahinda Samarasinghe, a Rajapaksa supporter, criticized the Jayasuriya for inviting foreign envoys to witness the proceedings, saying he was trying to destroy the perception of parliament.

+Security was beefed up around the parliament and 32 ministries in capital Colombo, police said, a day after Rajapaksa and his cabinet were voted out.

 Rajapaksa, under whose rule Sri Lanka achieved its 2009 victory in a decades-long conflict against rebels from the Tamil minority, is seen as a hero by many among Sri Lanka’s Buddhist majority.
 He has been accused by diplomats of human rights abuses during the war, which he denies.